The Andy Warhol Museum: History

 In October 2019, an audio tape of publicly unknown music by Lou Reed, based on Warhol's 1975 book, “The Philosophy of Andy Warhol: From A to B and Back Again”, was reported to have been discovered in an archive at the museum in Pittsburgh.

-In 2022, the museum announced a $60M expansion deemed The 'Pop District' covering six blocks in Pittsburgh, PA.
+In 2022, the museum announced a $60 million expansion deemed The 'Pop District' covering six blocks in Pittsburgh, PA.
 The expansion looks to build a music venue, a social media studio called Warhol Creative, and expand places for public art exhibits.
+The proposed site would be around 58,000 square feet (17,500 square meters), including a first-floor concert venue with standing room for up to 1,000 people, a second-floor mezzanine, and an events space that could hold up to 360 people on the fourth floor.
+The third floor would be used for offices and support spaces.
 The project is expected to take ten years and is funded primarily through local foundations.